GamerCatGirl/BachelorProefMod/README.md

 ### In Minecraft
-- Summon a robot: /summon bachelorproef:robot (only with sheats on)
+- Summon a robot: /summon bachelorproef:robot (only with cheats on)
-- Go to shrine: /locate structure bachelorproef:shrine (only with sheats on)
+- Go to shrine: /locate structure bachelorproef:shrine (only with cheats on)